 Jim Millstein, the Treasury’s former chief restructuring officer, partly summed up the 2008 bailout best when he stated December 10, 2012 "“No taxpayer should be pleased that the government had to rescue this company, but all taxpayers should be pleased with today’s announcement, ending the largest of the government’s financial industry bail-outs with a profit to the Treasury Department,” [Source: Insurance Journal/Reuters]

-Certain structured settlement factoring companies aggressively pecked away at the financial security of AIG structured settlement annuitants while things were bloody at the parent company in the Fall of 2008 and its aftermath.
+Certain structured settlement factoring companies aggressively pecked away, ripping the flesh from the financial security of AIG structured settlement annuitants like scavenging vultures, while things were bloody at the parent company in the Fall of 2008 and its aftermath.

 With respect to AIG structured settlements, time has shown that the only financial losers were those who sold their structured settlement payment rights for pennies on the dollar, having succumbed to fear mongering vulture-like behavior of certain structured settlement factoring companies.